wikitongues/poly/README.md

   git clone https://github.com/wikitongues/poly.git
   ```

-2. Change into the new directory
+2. Change into the new directory.
 3. Install all dependencies:

   ```shell